 Carolina Harbour.
 You could spend the whole day just soaking in the fun at Carowinds’ water park.
 If that’s your plan, come in through the Carolina Harbor gate and avoid the long walk from the main entrance.
 Cabanas can be reserved online before your visit, ensuring you’ll have a shady spot to lounge all day.
 The water park also features three restaurants and three locker rental locations.
 Life jackets, required for children less than 48 inches tall, are available free of charge for all guests.

 Accommodations.
 Rather than try to do everything in one day, buy a two-day ticket (the second ticket is offered at a greatly reduced rate) and stay the night just outside the park in Camp Wilderness, featuring campsites and two-bedroom cabins.
 Amenities include a swimming pool, shuffleboard and free shuttle service to the park.
-In late 2019, Carowinds will open its first hotel — the 130-room SpringHill Suites by Marriott at Carowinds.
+Carowinds also has a conveniently located hotel — the 130-room SpringHill Suites by Marriott at Carowinds.

-Special Events.
-Just a couple of weeks after the park closes for the summer, it reopens for SCarowinds, offering plenty of haunted attractions, spooky Halloween shows and wandering monsters.
+In the fall, there's Halloween is SCarowinds, offering plenty of haunted attractions, spooky Halloween shows and wandering monsters.
 For younger goblins, there’s The Great Pumpkin Fest.
 The daytime event includes a costume parade led by Snoopy, a hay bale maze and foam zone.

 During the holidays, the park is transformed into a snowy wonderland for WinterFest.
 This popular event features as many as 50 shows a day guaranteed to get you into the spirit of the season.
 It closes with a family-friendly New Year’s Eve Celebration.